 In 1864, the Confederacy moved Union prisoners to Macon, Georgia.
 The Confederate Army then used the prison for military criminals.
-After the occupation of Richmond in 1865, Union authorities used the prison for detention of former Confederate officers.
+After the occupation of Richmond in 1865, Union authorities used the prison for the detention of former Confederate officers.
 They reportedly improved conditions over those for Union officers or prisoners of war on both sides generally during the war.
 In 1880, the building was purchased by Southern Fertilizer Company.

 |Libby Prison, Richmond, Virginia|

 In the meanwhile massive stone walls of native artesian stone, quarried within the city limits of Chicago, had been erected on the block of Wabash Avenue, between 14th and 16th Streets, which had been selected as the famous old prison's new home.
 These stones formed part of the wall of the third Chicago Coliseum (1513 S. Wabash, Chicago, Illinois) and probably are the basis for the false story that that structure is built from Libby Prison remains.

 The enterprise was incorporated as the Libby Prison Museum Association, "Great Libby Prison War Museum", on February 4, 1888, with a capitalization of $400,000, to which was added the extensive Civil War collection of Charles F. Gunther, a wealthy candy manufacturer.
 Among his items are reportedly the Lincoln death bed and various bloodied garments worn the night of Lincoln's assassination.
 The cost of dismantling and moving was in excess of $200,000 and was completed in September of 1889.